David-111409/React-Codes-00/todo list 2/vite-project/README.md

+This is the link of deploy : https://celebrated-douhua-8075b4.netlify.app/
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.